danielleboe/module-1-challenge/README.md

 # Horiseon Marketing Services webpage

 ## Description
 Includes updates to the page for accessibility.
 Specifics are listed under User Story and Acceptance Criteria.
+Accessibility updates are under the feature/accessibility branch of repo. https://github.com/danielleboe/module-1-challenge

 ## User Story